Episode Details

 Sociologists Amy Adamczyk and Christian Smith co-authored the book "Handing Down the Faith: How Parents Pass Their Religion on to the Next Generation," which explores the research results of more than 200 interview with US parents exploring intergenerational transmission of religious faith and practice between the generations.

-(This episode is available text ONLY)
+(This episode is available as text ONLY)

 Kristen Verhulst: Amy, thanks so much for being here today on the podcast.
 To all who are listening, I am going to be talking today with Amy Adamczyk, a professor of sociology at John Jay College of Criminal Justice and the programs of doctoral study in sociology and criminal justice at the Graduate Center of the City University of New York.
 And Amy is the coauthor, along with Christian Smith, of the book Handing Down the Faith: How Parents Pass Their Religion on to the Next Generation.
 Amy, thanks so much for being here.